 After four years in the making, the Abu Dhabi National Oil Company (ADNOC) tower has become the second tallest structure in Abu Dhabi, United Arab Emirates (UAE).
-The building’s stately design is the result of a collaborative effort between the owner, the design team and the stone producer and supplier.
-The sleek exterior envelope features Bethel White granite, which was quarried by Rock of Ages, who recently merged with Polycor, at its site in the Green Mountains of the small town of Bethel, VT.
+The building's stately design is the result of a collaborative effort between the owner, the design team and the stone producer and supplier.
+The sleek exterior envelope features Bethel White granite, which was quarried by Rock of Ages at its site in the Green Mountains of the small town of Bethel, VT.

 According to a design statement, "The ADNOC tower will create a new city landmark while articulating ADNOC's role as one of the world's most dynamic, influential petroleum companies.
 The proximity of the Emirates Palace Hotel, which happens to be clad in Rock of Ages Salisbury Pink granite, adds to the sites exclusivity, with the tower serving as the primary view for VIPs and patrons at the Emirates Palace complex."